 The RPS Working Group did not file a report in 2012.
 On January 30, 2013, the RPS Working Group submitted a request for an extension of time to file its annual report for 2013.
 The RPS Working Group filed its 2013 report on February 28, 2013.

-The Commission plans to revise the Affidavit of Environmental Compliance to address the registration of renewable generators by federal and District government facilities.
+The Commission is in the process of revising the Affidavit of Environmental Compliance requirement to address the registration of renewable generators by federal and District government facilities.